syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 ## Creating data model

-Create a collection of TaskDetails objects to populate a task in SfGantt as shown in the following code sample.
+Create a collection of TaskDetails objects to populate a task as shown in the following code sample.

 {% highlight C# %}